lutherling12/CSci49366/README.md

 in it) and an author field (again, with no blank spaces in it).
 You should be able to replace the record at the row number specified, with your own.

-##Homework 3:
+##Homework 3.1: chown
-1. Write a small program that illustrates the use of the chown() system call on a file.
-Due Tuesday, February 17, 2015.
+Write a small program that illustrates the use of the chown() system call on a file.

+##Homework 3.2: File Stat
-2. Write a program that displays all the information from the stat structure about a file in a “formatted” table, with the constant names on the left, and their binary values on the right.
+Write a program that displays all the information from the stat structure about a file in a “formatted” table, with the constant names on the left, and their binary values on the right.
 In particular, the st_mode member of the stat structure, which encodes the file type and the permissions mode, should be broken down into